-Ayurvedic Yoga Massage is a deep tissue oil massage followed by assisted yoga stretches.
-It is adjusted to suit clients – relaxing, energising, soothing, deep or remedial.
+Ayurvedic Yoga Massage (AYM) is a deep tissue oil massage followed by assisted yoga stretches.
+It is adjusted to suit clients needs, whether that is relaxing, energising, soothing, deep or remedial.
 The method was developed by Master Kusum Modak in Pune, India, after many years of studying traditional Ayurvedic massage and Iyengar yoga.
 AYM is an amazing technique which works on physical, emotional, mental and energetic levels.

-What to expect during a massage
+What to expect during an Ayurvedic Yoga Massage